jvmonjo/tfm-sociologia/template.typ

   show heading: it => {

-    // Create the heading numbering.
-    let number = if it.numbering != none {
+    // Create the heading numbering for subchapters. let number = if it.numbering != none {
       counter(heading).display(it.numbering)
       h(7pt, weak: true)